-The ACTT will continue to host Annual Business Meetings, scheduled for April 14-16, 2021, with registered institutions, accredited institutions and external evaluators.
+The ACTT will continue to host Annual Business Meetings in 2022, with both registered and accredited institutions.
 The aim of these meetings will be to provide an opportunity for registered and accredited institutions to consider new proposals from the ACTT, to discuss changes that are being made or proposed and to engage institutions in a shared governance mechanism for policy formulation, standards setting and operational models and systems.